Pizza Capital of the World

 Mary Lou’s Pizza

-Truly a hidden treasure, Mary Lou’s quaint little pizza shop on Dunn Ave. is housed in the corner of a sprawling commercial building.
-But don’t let the digs fool you, as this take-out only spot is famous for having what many believe is the most delectable pizza crust in town.
+Truly a hidden treasure, Mary Lou’s quaint pizza shop on Dunn Ave. is a perennial local favorite.
+This newly redecorated shop is famous for having what many believe is the most delectable pizza crust in town.
 Locals recommend the Fresh Tomato tray when in season of course.
-Learn More >